natashajoann/Portfolio/_posts/2020-06-24-how-to-stay-productive-as-a-freelancer-when-youre-on-the-road.md

 ---
 layout: blog
-title: How to Stay Productive on the Road
+title: How to Stay Productive as a Freelancer When You're on the Road
 featured_image: /images/tash-bali.jpg
 date: 2020-06-24 00:04:00
 ---